-1. Preheat oven to 350°.
-Lightly grease 3 (9-inch) round cake pans, line bottoms with parchment paper, and lightly grease paper.
+Preheat oven to 350°.
+Lightly grease 3 (9-inch) round cake pans; line bottoms with parchment paper, and lightly grease paper.

-2. Microwave chocolate and 1/2 cup water in a large bowl at HIGH 1 to 1 1/2 minutes or until chocolate is melted, stirring halfway through heating time.
-Set aside.
+Microwave chocolate baking bars and 1/2 cup water in a large microwave-safe bowl at HIGH for 1 to 1 1/2 minutes or until chocolate is melted and smooth, stirring once halfway through.

-5. Fit mixer with paddle attachment; beat butter and sugar at medium speed until light and fluffy.
-Add egg yolks, 1 at a time, beating well after each addition.
-Stir in reserved chocolate mixture and vanilla.
-Add reserved flour mixture alternately with buttermilk, beating until smooth after each addition.
-Gently fold in egg whites.
+Beat butter and sugar at medium speed with an electric mixer until fluffy.
+Add egg yolks, 1 at a time, beating just until blended after each addition.
+Stir in chocolate mixture and vanilla.
+Add flour mixture alternately with buttermilk, beginning and ending with flour mixture.
+Beat at low speed just until blended after each addition.

 Beat egg whites at high speed until stiff peaks form; gently fold into batter.
 Pour batter into prepared pans.